mikifus/ci_olap/README.md

 ### 1. Prepare the configuration file ###
 The configuration file, located in "src/config/olap.php", must be added to the config folder on your CodeIgniter application folder.
 The 'cubes' array is the first point on which you may focus.

+After the cubes are set up, you may add some dimensions.
+Those

 Before that I want to call the attention on the end of the file where some prefix strings are set.
 These are merely decorative elements for your database to look nicer and avoid collisions of table names.
 You can leave this blank if you want.
 If you are using PostgreSQL you might want to set up an schema for these tables rather than using prefixes.

 ### 2. Prepare the database ###